craigerm/dark-octo-themes/README.md

 4. Press the "Load unpacked extension..." button
 5. Choose folder of this repository
 6. Make sure the extension is enabled
-7. You should see a new icon in the top right repository
+7. View any github repository to see this in action

 Usage
 -----